 - The name of your user attribute should not begin with

 Also, please ensure that the attribute names and data types are consistent across all your different platforms.
 Therefore, if you have defined

 Number attribute, please ensure that all your sources - Android, iOS and Website - are sending this attribute as a

 Number.
 If WebEngage receives data in a different data type from what was first defined, it will not be able to record this data.

 You can identify users and send this data to WebEngage by calling the

 login function with a unique user ID as the parameter.
-Following are some of the places where you can identify your users and send the relevant data to WebEngage: Sign-up, Purchase, Login etc. As soon as the login function is called, WebEngage stitches together all the activity of the user - from when the user was unknown to now when the user is known.
-Once the user logs out, WebEngage will stop tracking its behaviour if you call the
+Following are some of the places where you can identify your users and send the relevant data to WebEngage: Sign-up, Purchase, Login, etc. As soon as the login function is called, WebEngage stitches together all the activity of the user - from when the user was unknown to now when the user is known.
+Once the user logs out, WebEngage will stop tracking its behavior if you call the

 Please ensure that you use a unique user ID to identify your users because a user ID once assigned, cannot be changed.
-Although the user ID can be any String that uniquely identifies users in your system, we recommend using system generated user IDs instead of information that can change over time such as email ID, username or phone number.
+Although the user ID can be any String that uniquely identifies users in your system, we recommend using the system generated user IDs instead of information that can change over time such as email ID, username or phone number.
 Also, do note that a user ID can have a maximum of 100 characters.

 You can call certain setter functions in WebEngage to set the values of the system or custom attributes for a user.

 Updated 4 months ago